THE SONS OF A GARBAGE DUMP

 The purpose of this chapter is to address the remaining six passages and show that the literal rendering of Gehenna could work here as well.
 The ability of these passages to do so along with the argument made in the previous chapter should be sufficient to make the case that the Gehenna passages fail to support the existence of hell.

-During the sermon on the mount, Jesus upped the game a notch, speaking to the condition of our hearts.
+During the sermon on the mount, Jesus took the Mosaic Law farther, speaking to the condition of our hearts.
 This is the case in this passage.
 The law says, “Thou shalt not kill”, but He said do not be angry.
 Anger can lead to hate.
-There is no hierarchy of infractions here – angry with a brother, calling him stupid (Raka is Aramaic for “empty head”) or showing him contempt in considering him a fool.
+There is no hierarchy of infractions here – angry with a brother, calling him stupid (Raca is Aramaic for “empty head”) or showing him contempt in considering him a fool.
 Do so and you will be judged, being in danger of the fires of Gehenna.
 Uncontrolled rage and contempt for others can lead to the ultimate “hate” crime – murder.
 Convicted of such one would suffer the death penalty and have his body cast into Gehenna.
 Jesus referred to the dump outside the city – not hell.

 Jesus, in calling out the hypocrisy of the religious leaders of His day and their motives for what they did, shined a light on the fact that the Pharisees went to great lengths to win proselytes (converts to Judaism).
 However, their efforts were to win them to their own sect, giving them more political clout with the increased numbers.
 This, Jesus said, made the new convert twice the child of Gehenna (a derogatory and contemptuous statement such as, son of a harlot).